tamagusko/tamagusko.github.io/index.md

 **Tamagusko, T.** and Ferreira, A. (2020). **Métodos de Dimensionamento de Pavimentos Aeroportuários**, Proceedings of the 9th Congresso Luso Moçambicano de Engenharia, Maputo, Moçambique.
 (In Portuguese)

 `2020`
-**Tamagusko, T.** and Ferreira, A. (2020). **Data Analysis applied to Airport Pavement Design**, Proceedings of the 6th International Conference on Road and Rail Infrastructure, Pula, Croatia..
+**Tamagusko, T.** and Ferreira, A. (2020). **Data Analysis applied to Airport Pavement Design**, Proceedings of the 6th International Conference on Road and Rail Infrastructure, Pula, Croatia.